AdhirRamjiawan/SnakeEditor/README.txt

 	- Add underground holes where snake can hide in.
 Enter tunnel and exit tunnel.
 In between enter and exit nothing can touch snake
 	- Add a tile map editor
 	- Create music and sound fx
+	- pack all game assets into a binary data format
+	- Create a scoring system.
+Mabye time alive and length of snake?